zudello/zudello-knowledge-base/Knowledge Base/3 User management and security/Organisation-level settings.md

 	- For help with the users tab, see [[User management in Zudello]]
 - User groups
 	- The user groups tab allows you to create, view, and edit user groups
-	- User groups allows you to control what users can do, see and approve
+	- User groups allows you to control what users can do, see, and approve
 	- For help with the user groups tab, see [[User groups in Zudello]]
 - Group membership
 	- The group membership tab allows you to view and edit user group membership in bulk